eyecan-ai/pipelime-python/docs/sequences/sequences.md

 - `update`: returns a new sample with all the items of the current sample *updated* with the ones of the other sample, i.e., items with the same key are replaced with the ones of the other sample.
 - `merge`: same as `update`

-Likewise, `SamplesSequence` includes the some advanced methods as well:
+Likewise, `SamplesSequence` includes some advanced methods as well:
 - `__add__`: you can concatenate two sequences with the `+` operator.
 - `is_normalized`: check if all samples have the same keys.
 - `direct_access`: returns a new object with a sequence-like interface that directly returns `{<key>: <item-value>}` dictionaries when accessing a sample, instead of the sample objects themselves.